krishaamer/green-filter-research/research/literature/ai.md

 ***Design Implications***

--   For discussion to happen, algorithms should be open source.
+-   For discussion to happen on how content is shown, hidden and sorted, algorithms should be open source.

 How do the 7 tenets of user experience (UX) apply to AI?